CTISM-Prof-Henry/wikiPythonTerceirao/groups/Biblioteca csv.md

     print(linha)

 # Abrirá "arquivo.csv" com modo de leitura
-with open('./arquivo.csv', 'r') as arquivocsv:
+with open('./arquivo.csv', 'r', newline='') as arquivocsv:
 #for para ler as linhas
 	for linhas in csv.reader(arquivocsv):
 		# printa as linhas